 Devil – “No-one will know if you turn it on.
 Turn it on for just a second….
 Go on……TURN IT ON!”

-(Just to back myself up, I have always been amazed the Concept2 computer does not make a noise when the time has elapsed.
-Also, my phone has a terrible habit of switching itself off when it gets cold and my shed is cold!
+(To back myself up, I’m always amazed the Concept2 computer doesn’t make a noise when the time has elapsed.
+Also, my phone has a habit of switching itself off when it gets cold.
+And my shed is cold!
 I thought I might be rowing forever if I didn’t have a peek.
 Either way, I gave in.
 All I had to do was wait an extra 30 seconds!)

 I got a new 30-minute personal best!

-I’ve tried to come to a conclusion on how this happened, as I had so many things against me.
+I’ve tried to come to a conclusion on how this PB happened today, as I had so many things against me.

-- My main theory is that training in the dark and not seeing the stats meant I wasn’t chasing numbers but instead working off how my body felt.
+- Training in the dark and not seeing the stats meant I wasn’t chasing numbers but instead working off how my body felt.
 I was able to close my eyes and focus on my power, posture and breathing rather than getting sucked into feeling motivated/demotivated by what the numbers on the screen were telling me.
 If in the first 10 minutes I’d have seen I wasn’t able to get a PB, it’s likely I’d have given in.
 (This relates back to a previous post about chasing stats whilst exercising)

 - I have been living